 A handful of addition points are worth making, though:

 First, as I established in my second reply (here and here), just because TFB failed to draw the conclusions that I have doesn't mean they don't follow from what Woods and Grant -- or even Stalin -- argued.
 What TFB needs to show is that they don't follow.
-A bald rejection -- psychologically satisfying though this might be to TFB and the rest of the dialectical faithful -- is plainly insufficient.
-Anyone can call a theory, argument, or assertion "crazy" and airily wave it to one side -- just like Roman Catholic theologians who brushed Galileo's theories aside four hundred years ago -- but that doesn't constitute a valid objection.
-If I were to post the following comment on each page of every one of TFB's videos, "Crazy.
+A bald rejection -- psychologically satisfying though this might be to TFB and the rest of the dialectical faithful -- is, alas, insufficient.
+Anyone can call a theory, argument, or assertion "crazy" and airily wave it to one side -- just like the Roman Catholic theologians who brushed Galileo's theories aside four hundred years ago -- but that doesn't constitute a valid objection.
+If I were to post the following comment on each page of every one of TFB's videos, "Crazy!
 No one would believe this!", but refused to say anything else in support of that comment, we can be pretty sure TFB wouldn't be inclined to accept it as a valid objection.
 And yet, at least here, this seems to be his only counter-argument to me!

 [I hasten to add that I am not comparing myself to Galileo!
 I am simply making the point that a flat rejection, or repudiation, doesn't constitute a valid counter-argument.]

 Second, it was revealing to see TFB struggling to explain Stalin's argument, since the inflection in his voice coupled with the garbled nature of his comments suggest he was beginning to see that this is a 'dialectical relation' after all: